really-useful/logger/README.md

 ## Promises

-Each logging function returns a `Promise` that is resolved once all transports have finished logging.
+Each logging function returns a `Promise` that is resolved once all the transports have finished logging.

 ## Usage